 Day 1: Arrival in Leh

-You would be welcomed by none other than the Leh weather, a mix of hot and cold breeze that will certainly catch your attention.
+You would be welcomed by none other than the Leh weather, a mix of hot and cold breezes that will certainly catch your attention.
 Well, it is just not about this.
-As soon as you would start gazing all around, you will notice the peaks of the mountains covered with ice, Snow-Capped mountains all around.
+As soon as you start gazing all around, you will notice the peaks of the mountains covered with ice, Snow-Capped mountains all around.
 The view would certainly lock itself in your muscle memory.
 With all the formalities done and luggage picked up, hop-in in a taxi and head towards the pre-booked hotel.
 Get comfortable and relax overnight for the next day.

 Day 2: Acclimatization Day

-Wake up early after spending your first night in Leh and kick-start the day by acclimatizing yourself at high altitude.
+Wake up early after spending your first night in Leh and kick-start the day by acclimatizing yourself at a high altitude.
 You will then walk towards a sacred Buddhist Stupa, Shanti Stupa, to witness an altogether beautiful sunrise along with capturing a panoramic view of the town of Leh.
 Remember to keep yourself hydrated as this would get your body ready for the upcoming adventure.

 Day 3: Medical check-up (SNM Hospital) and Leh Market

-This particular trek would need you to get a medical check-up done at Sonam Narbu Hospital as the government has made it compulsory for all the trekkers to obtain a clearance certificate.
+This particular trek would need you to get a medical check-up done at Sonam Norboo Hospital as the government has made it compulsory for all trekkers to obtain a clearance certificate.
 We suggest you to improve your stamina and energy, for removing the thin line between your fitness level and the Great Chadar Trek.

 Once it's done, you will have sufficient time to roam around in the market and try the local cuisine.
 Thukpa along with Kulcha and Qahwa(can you feel the heavenly aroma?) would go hand in hand.